rduplain/memo/startups-for-people-with-problems.md

 There is an abundance of people who have made a career out of all things business.
 You will think they have some credential that you do not.
-You will eventually conclude that it is all hollow, so let's save you some time and just assume that it probably is (because it probably is).
+You will eventually conclude that no such qualification applies to all of business, so let's save you some time and just assume that any such projection of an all-encompassing qualification is just that, a projection.

 Cynical, yes.
 The slightly less cynical justification: in every profession, the best and brightest in the field will tell you that anywhere from 10-30% of